 When he isn't preparing sermons he enjoys meeting neighbors at the Kingswood Pool, playing board games with his wife, Anna, throwing a stick to their dog, Luther, and spending time with his children, Alder, Elliot and Ridley Grace.

 Anna Swynford - Director of Worship and Arts

 Anna, trombonist turned theologian, enjoys being able to combine her interests in music and theology as Director of Worship and Arts.

 After growing up in Seattle, Anna graduated from Wheaton College outside Chicago with a degree in trombone performance.
 She continued graduate trombone studies at Manhattan School of Music.
 While James pastored on staff at The Falls Church Anglican, Anna worked in the worship department, where she planned services, conducted the choir, and led worship.
 In 2012 she earned a master degree in Christian history and theology from Trinity School for Ministry in PA.
 Before moving to Williamsburg she studied theology and music at Duke Divinity School, graduating in 2013.

 Anna is passionate about the ways that worship forms us as followers of Christ and delights in introducing a wide variety of music to the congregation.
-She enjoys reading, experiencing the great outdoors and spending time with her daughter, Alder and son, Elliot.
+She enjoys reading, experiencing the great outdoors and spending time with her daughters, Alder and Ridley Grace and son, Elliot.